·

 San Francisco’s museums form a rich, eclectic landscape where art, science, history, and innovation intersect.
 Alongside heavyweights like SFMOMA, the de Young, California Academy of Sciences, and the Exploratorium, the city delights in its quirkier side with gems like the Beat Museum, the Cable Car Museum, and the Musée Mécanique, where nostalgia and counterculture reign.

-Go on any given day, and you’re bound to see couples posing for proposal, engagement, and wedding photos.
+Go on any given day, and you’re bound to see couples posing in front of the eye-catching monument.
+I used to live in this neighborhood and have seen proposals, engagement and wedding photos.
 My daughter even snapped some of her prom pictures here.
-You’ll understand why when you see it.

-This picturesque Beaux-Arts structure is set against a tranquil lagoon and resembles a building that would be at home in Greece or Rome.
+This picturesque Beaux-Arts structure is set against a tranquil lagoon and resembles a building at home in Greece or Rome.

-A great place for a stroll and an only-in-San-Francisco photo. #GuessWhere
+A great place for a stroll and an only-in-San-Francisco photo opp. #LoveSanFrancisco

 chocolate bars on display in the the ferry building in san francisco

-The clocktower-topped building is located where Market Street meets the Embarcadero and used to be one of the busiest transit hubs in the world, handling around 50,000 daily ferry commuters at its peak.
+The clocktower-topped building is located where Market Street meets the Embarcadero.
+It used to be one of the busiest transit hubs in the world, handling around 50,000 daily ferry commuters at its peak.
 The opening of the Bay and Golden Gate Bridges in the 1930s curbed that.

-As its name suggests, you can still catch ferries to Sausalito, Tiburon, Larkspur, and Treasure Island.
+It’s still a transit hub, too, and you catch ferries to Sausalito, Tiburon, Larkspur, and Treasure Island.

 Haight-Ashbury neighborhood colorful painted sidewalk